Royal wedding flowers delivered to hospice patients

 RELATED: From the Queen Mother to Duchess Kate, royal wedding dresses through the years

-In addition to helping with Queen Elizabeth II's big day, Clayton would go on to work many years for the royal family, including making dresses for Queen Elizabeth I, she said.
+In addition to helping with Queen Elizabeth II's big day, Clayton would go on to work many years for the royal family, including making dresses for Queen Elizabeth II's mother, she said.

 "We were on rationing then so we weren't allowed to sew on any embellishments so the train was embroidered.
 There were four of us girls working on it and we earned 49 and a half hours overtime doing that!" she reflected of the wedding.
 "I really liked working for the Queen Mother, and I helped to make many of her dresses during my 20-year career with Norman Hartnell."